dalong0514/readnotes/20230104专业原文/2023008Process_Plants-A_Handbook_for_Inherently_Safer_Design/2023008Process_Plants-A_Handbook_for_Inherently_Safer_Design0301.md

 6. Easier-to-achieve heat transfer because of the enhanced specific surface area of continuous, intensified plant, thus reducing the potential for runaway reactions.

-Potential safety issues related to process intensification include the following:6
+Potential safety issues related to process intensification include the following: 6

 1. Requirement for high temperatures and pressures, and high-energy inputs.
 For example, the use of microwaves has been reported in intensified desorption processes for the regeneration of adsorbents used in the control of organic vapor emissions.7